nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_patient_demographics.md

 			<td>The unique identifier for a patient within the NHS in England and Wales.</td>
 			<td>0 to 1</td>
 			<td>R</td>
 			<td>Sent as text as per the NHS Data Dictionary NHS number.
 Traced NHS Numbers only should be used and the NHS number  <b>SHOULD</b> be carried in the FHIR element <b>Patient.identifier</b>.</td>
 		</tr>
 		<tr>
 			<td>Other identifier</td>
 			<td>Country specific or local identifier, e.g., Community Health Index (CHI) in Scotland.
 Two data items: type of identifier and identifier.</td>
 			<td>0 to many</td>
 			<td>R</td>
-			<td>Recorded as per: NHS Data Dictionary - local identifier.The assigning authority should also be supplied along with the country or local identifier.
+			<td>Recorded as per: NHS Data Dictionary - local identifier.
+The assigning authority should also be supplied along with the country or local identifier.
 This is carried as text and also carried in the FHIR element <b>Patient.identifier</b>.</td>
 		</tr>
 		<tr>
 			<td>Patient address</td>